behroozbc/Seminar-KG-Hosting/slides.md

 layout: default
 ---

-# What challenges we face to host a KG(Knowledge graph)?
+# What challenges we face to host a KG?

 <v-clicks>